Apple QuickTake: QuickTake 150

 Apple improved the file compression technology and released the QuickTake 150 in April 1995, replacing the 100.
 The 150 uses the same hardware as the 100, and the improved compression enabled the QuickTake 150 to capture 16 best-quality or 32 standard-quality images, with either quality level now stored at the full resolution of 640×480 in the 1MB of built-in storage.

 At the same time, Kodak introduced its DC40, which used a similar design and hardware as the QuickTake 150, but captured images at an increased resolution to a larger internal storage.
 The QuickTake 150 sensor was the same as used in the DC40, but masked to a lower resolution; the DC40 used the entire sensor instead.

 The QuickTake 150 kit also included PhotoFlash software (for Macintosh) or PhotoNow! (for Windows) and a separate close-up lens that changed the focus range to 10 to 14 in and diffused the flash appropriately.
 Apple also offered several different accessories for the QuickTake 150, including a travel case, AC adapter, battery booster pack (using 8×AA batteries), and a connection kit for Microsoft Windows.

 QuickTake 200

 The last QuickTake model was the Fujifilm-built QuickTake 200, released in 1996.
-The QuickTake 200 was a still video camera which captured images at 640×480 resolution.
+The QuickTake 200 was a still video camera that captured images at 640×480 resolution.
 It was bundled with a 2MB SmartMedia flashRAM card (SSFDC), and an Apple-branded 4MB card was available as a separate accessory purchase; using the 2MB card, up to 20 (high-quality) or 40 (standard-quality) images could be captured.